Bali Strait: Geography

 The Bali Strait is one of the bodies of water surrounding the island of Bali: Lombok Strait to the east, the Badung Strait to the southeast, the Bali Sea to the north, the Indian Ocean to the southwest, and the Bali Strait to the west.

 Geologically the two islands of Bali and Java were joined until the end of the last ice age when the sea rose and cut the land bridge.
 They both share part of the tectonic plate called the Sunda shelf.

 Transportation

 The Indonesian government has considered a bridge across the strait.
 The project is obstructed by economic hardships, as well as objections from certain locals in Bali.
 Currently there is no fixed link to Bali, only a ferry between Ketapang in Java and Gilimanuk, Jembrana Regency, Bali.

 History

-On 28 January 1797 during the Bali Strait Incident a French squadron of six frigates encountered fleet of six British East Indiaman in the Bali Strait.
+On 28 January 1797 during the Bali Strait Incident a French squadron of six frigates encountered a fleet of six British East Indiaman in the Bali Strait.
 Disguising themselves as ships of the line, the British merchant ships were able to intimidate the French into withdrawing.